2023 PCS season

-The 2023 PCS season is the fourth year of the Pacific Championship Series (PCS), a professional esports league for the MOBA PC game League of Legends.
-The spring split began with the start of the regular season on 3 February and will conclude with the end of playoffs on 9 April.
+The 2023 PCS season was the fourth year of the Pacific Championship Series (PCS), a professional esports league for the MOBA PC game League of Legends.
+It was the first to include teams from the League of Legends Circuit Oceania.

+The spring split began with the start of the regular season on 3 February and concluded with the end of playoffs on 9 April.
+After a close playoffs overall, PSG Talon swept Frank Esports in the finals to claim their fifth PCS title.

 Spring

-Teams and rosters
+Teams

 Meta Falcon Team was acquired by Taiwanese streamer Chang "Godtone" Chia-hang, who subsequently founded Hell Pigs.
 SEM9 partnered with Philippine team West Point Esports to form SEM9 WPE.
-PSG Talon and Impunity Esports moved their teams to Taipei, Taiwan.
+PSG Talon and Impunity Esports moved their teams to Taipei.